In an ideal world, the sales cycle would look like this:

 A sales tracking system, if set up properly can have a dramatic impact on your sales outcomes.
 Here’s what you can track:

-User performance: This metric throws light on individual sales rep performance – the number of calls they make, the number of emails they send, the distance they travel (relevant for field sales) and ultimately the revenue they generate.
+Sales managers can use this metric to gauge individual sales rep performance – the number of calls they make, the number of emails they send, the distance they travel (relevant for field sales) and ultimately the revenue they generate.

 You might have a range of leads pouring in every day.
 Some of them go unnoticed, unfollowed, and unattended.
 This is called lead leakage.